Chhachhrauli: History

-Chhachhrauli was earlier the capital of Kalsia State created by Raja Gurbaksh Singh in 1763, and had two Tehsils outside Chhachhrauli, namely Dera Basi (near Chandigarh) and Kalsia (near Amritsar).
+Chhachhrauli was earlier the capital of Kalsia State created by Raja Gurbaksh Singh in 1763 and had two Tehsils outside Chhachhrauli, namely Dera Basi (near Chandigarh) and Kalsia (near Amritsar).
 Kalsia State was one of the eight states in Punjab which formed PEPSU after Independence in 1947.
 Later, it was merged with Punjab and, in 1966, with Haryana.

 Chhachhrauli Fort

 Chhachhrauli Fort was built by the Raja of the erstwhile Kalsia state.
 The fort here earlier housed the state departments, including the state treasury and Tosh-i-Khana, and with a Dewan-Khana for official meetings, darbars and functions of the Raja Kalsia.
 It still has a clock tower occupying a prominent place in the fort area.
 The fort also houses "Ravi Mahal" and "Janak Niwas".
-The fort is in ruins.
+The fort is currently in ruins.

 Education

 There is a Government Senior Secondary School, which was upgraded from a high school.
 It was opened on 21 December 1915.

-The Haryana State Government started a Government College a few years ago.
+The Haryana State Government started a Government College in 2008.
 Chhachhrauli also has a separate Government Senior Secondary School for Girls.

 Demographics

-As of 2001 India census, Chhachhrauli had a population of 9720.
-Males constitute 51% of the population and females 49%.
-Chhachhrauli has an average literacy rate of 70%, higher than the national average of 59.5%; with male literacy of 75% and female literacy of 65%.
-13% of the population is under 6 years of age.
+As of 2011 India census, Chhachhrauli had a population of 10533.
+Males constitute 52% of the population and females 48%.
+Chhachhrauli has an average literacy rate of 75%, higher than the national average of 63%; with male literacy of 79% and female literacy of 71%.
+10% of the population is under 6 years of age.